LolexInc/Lolex-Tools/README.md

 AvatarAing3 : Joined LolexOrg 20.12.16, website designer (promoted on 1.1.17), part of the Lolex-Tools-write-access team (he's done more than it looks like he has!)<br><br>

 ## Features and requirements
 ## Python 3.0 or higher is required for this project!!!
-Up to Python 3.7.0a1 is supported currently (as of 26/12/2016)
+## Up to Python 3.7.0a1 should be supported currently, measures have been put in place (as of 26/12/2016)
 # Due to permission errors on Android 6+, either root will be needed or Write permissions enabled for your terminal app.
 # Visit our website for more information and news
 # Please go to: